 A growing body of medical literature has discovered the damaging effects of mercury on endothelial (the inner lining of blood vessels) function and vascular smooth muscle function.
-Mercury induces mitochondrial dysfunction with reduction in adenosine triphosphate (ATP), depletion of glutathione, and increased lipid peroxidation.
+Mercury induces mitochondrial dysfunction with the reduction in adenosine triphosphate (ATP), depletion of glutathione, and increased lipid peroxidation.
 Increased oxidative stress and reduced oxidative defense are common.

 The overall vascular effects of mercury include increased oxidative stress and inflammation, reduced oxidative defense, risk of blood clots, abnormal cholesterol levels, and immune and mitochondrial dysfunction.

 The clinical consequences of mercury toxicity include hypertension, coronary heart disease, myocardial infarction, cardiac arrhythmias, reduced heart rate variability, increased carotid artery wall thickness and carotid artery obstruction, cerebrovascular accident (stroke), generalized atherosclerosis, and kidney dysfunction.

 Mercury inactivates catecholamine-0-methyl transferase (COMT).
 COMT is an enzyme principally involved in catabolism (the breaking down) of catecholamines at the sympathetic nerve endings.

 Catecholamines are hormones made by the adrenal glands.
 These glands are on top of the kidneys.
 Catecholamines into the blood when a person is under physical or emotional stress.
 The main catecholamines are dopamine, norepinephrine, and epinephrine (which used to be called adrenalin).

 Mercury negatively affects the COMT enzyme resulting in an increase of serum and urinary epinephrine, norepinephrine, and dopamine.
 This effect will increase blood pressure and can provide a clinical clue to mercury-induced heavy metal toxicity.